-What are the EPR Directives in the EU?
+What are the EPR Regulations in the EU?

 Extended Producer Responsibility (EPR) is an environmental policy approach that shifts the responsibility of a product’s lifecycle to the producer, including design, take-back, recycling, and final disposal.
-While variations of EPR now have a worldwide presence, the European Union (EU) was the first to introduce and implement the legislative tool.
+While variations of EPR now have a worldwide presence, the European Union (EU) was the first to introduce and implement the legislative tool for EPR in Europe.

 Extended Producer Responsibility in the EU